skudi/MicroLuaDS/trunk/luads/readme.txt

-People who must be thanked are Papymouge, at least for his great job on Wifi, Ced-le-pingouin, for working on the compilation process and for his great MLS, Grahack which have so many good (or not) ideas on how to drive uLua, Ghuntar, and myself Reylak, for this soooo beautiful README file ;) And last but not least of course, all the community for creating such magnificient homebrews and supporting us!
+People who must be thanked are Papymouge, at least for his great job on Wifi, Ced-le-pingouin, for working on the compilation process and for his great MLS, Grahack which have so many good (or not) ideas on how to drive uLua, Ghuntar, thomh@ck, thermo_nono and myself Reylak, for this soooo beautiful README file ;) And last but not least of course, all the community for creating such magnificient homebrews and supporting us!

 One last thing about uLua: some people confuse MicroLua with Lua.
 Lua is a language, basically used on computers either stand-alone